-Housing shall determine the median and average profit margins for developers of for profit housing.
-The Mayor's Office shall also make a determination whether levels of affordability can be increased pursuant to Finding J, enumerated in Section 315.2.-The Mayor's Office of Housing shall specifically evaluate the different inclusionary housing requirements for developments of over 120 feet approximately 5 years from the enactment of the requirement or as deemed appropriate by the Mayor's Office of Housing.
+(e) A study is authorized to be undertaken under the direction of the Mayor's Office of Housing approximately every 5 years to update the requirements of this legislation.
+The Mayor's Office of Housing shall make recommendations to the Board of Supervisors and the Planning Commission regarding any legislative changes.
+The Mayor's Office of Housing shall specifically evaluate the different inclusionary housing requirements for developments of over 120 feet approximately 5 years from the enactment of the requirement or as deemed appropriate by the Mayor's Office of Housing.

 (f) The Mayor's Office of Housing shall evaluate its monitoring system for affordable units created under this Section and shall compare its system with that of the San Francisco Redevelopment Agency with the goal of establishing, to the extent feasible, a single monitoring system for all inclusionary affordable housing units located in the City and County of San Francisco.
-Within 6 months of the effective date of this Ordinance, MOH shall make any changes to its monitoring system necessary to bring its monitoring system into conformity with the system of the Redevelopment Agency. or, if necessary, MOH shall make recommendations to the Board of Supervisors to amend this Ordinance in order to implement improvements to the monitoring system.
+Within 6 months of the effective date of this Ordinance, MOH shall make any changes to its monitoring system necessary to bring its monitoring system into conformity with the system of the Redevelopment Agency, or, if necessary, MOH shall make recommendations to the Board of Supervisors to amend this Ordinance in order to implement improvements to the monitoring system.
 If it is necessary to amend the Procedures Manual to change its monitoring system to comply with this Section, MOH may make any changes necessary to the Procedures Manual to comply with this Section 315.8(e).
 For purposes of this Section 315.8(e) only and on a one-time basis, MOH may amend the Procedures Manual without obtaining approval from the Planning Commission.
 If MOH determines that some or all of the aspects of its system are more effective than the Redevelopment Agency's system, it shall inform the Board of Supervisors and recommend that the Board urge the Redevelopment Agency to conform its procedures to the City's.

-(g) Annual Monitoring:

-- (1) The Mayor's Office of Housing shall monitor and require occupancy certification for affordable ownership and rental units on an annual basis, as outlined in the Procedures

-Manual. - (2) The Mayor's Office of Housing may require the owner of an affordable rental unit, the owner's designated representative, or the tenant in an affordable unit to verify the income levels of the tenant on an annual basis, as outlined in the Procedures Manual.
+- (g) Annual Monitoring: - (1) The Mayor's Office of Housing shall monitor and require occupancy certification for affordable ownership and rental units on an annual basis, as outlined in the Procedures Manual. - (2) The Mayor's Office of Housing may require the owner of an affordable rental unit, the owner's designated representative, or the tenant in an affordable unit to verify the income levels of the tenant on an annual basis, as outlined in the Procedures Manual.